 - "If the purpose is to examine the effect only on the providers rather than patients (for example, provider knowledge or attitudes), then registration is not necessary" (ICMJE).
 JMIR journals also recognize graduate/undergraduate (medical, psychology etc) students (but not elementary/middle/high school students) or other volunteer subjects as a valid exception, although when in doubt, authors should err on the side of caution and register the trial prospectively

-- if a protocol has been published (for example submitted to JMIR Res Protoc) before enrolment, then we may also waive the trial registration mandate, because publication of the protocol meets all of the purposes listed above regarding transparency and prevention of "outcome creep" (see also Why should I publish my protocol or grant proposal?)
+- if a protocol has been published (for example submitted to JMIR Res Protoc) before enrolment, then we may also waive the trial registration mandate, because publication of the protocol is equivalent to trial registration (you will receive a International Registered Report Identifier (IRRID) and meets all of the purposes listed above regarding transparency and prevention of "outcome creep" (see also Why should I publish my protocol or grant proposal?)

 - in some cases we may accept letters from the IRB/REB confirming that the protocol/design of the submitted study is identical with what the IRB/REB assessed when providing approval before the trial started

 - JMIR is interested in reducing publication bias, thus, as recommended by the ICMJE, JMIR editors may grant other exceptions on a case-by-case basis, if the potential for bias was low.
 However, authors must explain why the trial was not prospectively registered, and need to register it retrospectively.
 This should be explicitly mentioned in the methods part of the paper.
 The editor reserves the right to add a notice of editorial concern to the paper (see below).
 The ICMJE recommendation on exceptions reads as follows: